248-682-4617

 Surgical Capability: Surgeries are performed Monday through Friday in our fully-equipped operating room.
 We

 routinely perform spays, neuters, cat declaws, and growth removals.
-We also commonly remove bladder stones, remove
+We also commonly remove bladder stones, foreign

-foreign bodies from the intestinal tract, and do exploratory surgery.
-Our doctors do not perform orthopedic surgeries, but
+bodies from the digestive tract, and perform exploratory surgery.
+Our doctors do not perform orthopedic surgeries, but do

 refer to surgical specialists for those procedures.

-Anesthesia: Bloodwork is required for all of our patients to detect any underlying problems prior to anesthesia.
+Anesthesia: Prior to anesthesia, bloodwork is required for all of our patients to detect any underlying problems.
 Our

 doctors tailor their anesthetic protocols to each patient's needs to keep your pet as safe and comfortable as possible.
 All

-anesthetized patients are monitored by a licensed veterinary technician using EKG and pulse oximetery.
+anesthetized patients are monitored by a licensed veterinary technician using EKG and pulse oximetry.
 We also require

 intravenous fluids throughout the day of the procedure for our patients to ensure that they stay well hydrated and maintain